 I’ve seen him several days this week, exposed in the folding chair, his head bowed, his sentence handed down, just waiting for the executioner to lead him away into the abyss.
 In some ways, it seems the exposure, sitting out in the open, visible to all, unclad without his booth, is as horrid as the moment by moment waiting for his employment to draw its final breath.
 He is a beaten man.
 He is a condemned man.

 Technology moves us ahead.
 Technology does not come without its downside.
 Technology does not come without its casualties.
 We hope, but never know at its implementation, whether the good will outweigh the bad.

-In that way, I was thinking about David Purvis’ post earlier this week about inadequate algorithms.
+In that way, I was thinking about David Purvis’ post this week about inadequate algorithms.
 The law business is also being torn asunder by technology.
-Fast-figuring computers are spitting out all the answers to all the masses' questions.
-Some of the answers are right.
-Some are not.
-None of them are grounded in the cultural glue that is the law.
+Fast figuring computers are spitting out all the right answers to all the masses questions.
+God in a terabyte.

-Are divorce attorneys, too, soon to be without their booth?
-Many of us are already sitting in folding chairs, wetnursing the machine, waiting for it to discharge us from our frail post.
-Are divorce attorneys soon to be as obsolete as the kind, distinguished man in the parking toll booth?
+Are we, too, soon to be without our booth?
+Many of us are already sitting in folding chairs, wetnursing the machine, waiting for it to move on without us.
+Are attorneys soon to be as obsolete as the kind, distinguished man in the parking toll booth?

 But at least we won’t have anyone whiling away the seconds with us about pleasantries, the weather and the latest news.
-At least we won’t bear that burden anymore.
+We won’t bear that burden anymore.